-The BRT typically meets on Monday mornings during the fall and spring semesters to address new student behavioral concerns and to provide updates regarding previously reported concerns.
+The BRT typically meets on Mondays from 9 AM to 10 AM during the fall and spring semesters to address new student behavioral concerns and to provide updates regarding previously reported concerns.
 If a report is received and is an immediate concern, the BRT will be called together outside of the regular meeting time.
 Additional community members may be consulted and sit on the BRT meetings as needed to assist with specific behavioral concerns for which their knowledge of the situation and/or expertise is relevant.